-On this date in 1959, Fidel Castro became the Prime Minister of Cuba.
+In February of 1959 Fidel Castro became the Prime Minister of Cuba.
 Since then, according to the man who was charged with protecting him for most of his regime, he's survived over 600 assassination attempts.
 Fabian Escalante, the former head of the Cuban Secret Service, claims that the assassination endeavors break down like this: the Eisenhower administration tried to kill Castro 38 times; Kennedy, 42; Johnson, 72; Nixon, 184; Carter, 64; Reagan, 197; Bush Sr., 16; Clinton, 21.
 (The accuracy of Escalante's statistics, especially attempts since the Nixon administration, is in dispute.)
-There are only so many different ways you can ambush someone with a sharpshooter, so some of the ways the CIA plotted to kill Castro were pretty wild.
-Here are just a few of the unorthodox methods considered to oust the Beard.
+There are only so many different ways you can ambush someone with a sharpshooter, so some of the methods the CIA hoped to use to kill Castro were pretty wild.
+Here are just a few of the unorthodox M.O.s considered to oust the Beard.

 While there’s nothing suspicious about receiving random diving gear from your enemy right in the middle of the Bay of Pigs Invasion, the CIA gave it a shot.
 In 1975, the Senate Intelligence Committee claimed it had "concrete evidence" of a plan to offer Castro a wetsuit lined with spores and bacteria that would give him a skin disease (and maybe worse).
 The plan supposedly involved American lawyer James B. Donovan, who would present Castro with the suit when he went to negotiate the release of the Bay of Pigs prisoners.
 A 1975 AP report said the plan was abandoned "because Donovan gave Castro a different diving suit on his own initiative."

 But this was no parlor trick—this cigar would have been packed with enough real explosives to take Fidel’s head off.
 In 1967, the Saturday Evening Post reported that a New York City police officer had been propositioned with the idea and hoped to carry it out during Castro's United Nations visit in September 1960.